logo

 Stone Child College

 Stone Child College is a tribal community college located near Box Elder.
 At Stone Child College, students interested in addiction counseling can complete an Associate of Arts (AA) in Human Services with a concentration in Addiction Studies.
-The AA program comprises 70 credits, including the 35-credit general education core and 35 credits in the major area of addictions.
+The AA program comprises 70 credits, including the 35-credit general education core and 35 credits of professional core classes in Addictions Studies.
 The program focuses on the health and well-being needs of Native American populations and includes a senior capstone project that enables students to apply their knowledge to a real-world case study.
 Students must take courses such as Multi-Cultural Counseling; Addiction Treatment Modalities; and Pharmacology and Physiology of Addiction.
 Other degree requirements include demonstrating an understanding of key addiction, pharmacology, and psychology theories; delivering a lecture on addiction counseling; creating a professional case file; and using addiction counseling skills appropriately in counseling scenarios.
-Upon completion of the program, students will meet state coursework requirements to become a Licensed Addiction Counselor (LAC).
+Upon completion of the program, students will meet state coursework requirements to become Licensed Addiction Counselors (LACs).

 Traditional Graduate Programs